Ethan Katzberg: Career

 Following the World Championships, Katzberg concluded the year as part of the Canadian team for the 2023 Pan American Games, where he won the gold medal.
 His winning distance of 80.96 m set a new Games record.

 To start his 2024 season, Katzberg threw 84.38 m on April 20 at the Kip Keino Classic in Nairobi, Kenya, a new Canadian and NACAC area record the longest hammer throw by anyone since 2008, moving him to ninth on the all-time list.
 Named to his first Canadian Olympic team, Katzberg entered the hammer throw event as the title favourite, and finished first in the qualification round.
 With his opening throw of the final he managed a distance of 84.12 metres, just shy of the Olympic record of 84.80 metres.
 He was the only competitor in the event to throw above 80 metres, and took the gold medal by a 4.15-metre margin over Hungarian silver medalist Bence Halász.
 This was the first hammer throw medal for a Canadian since Duncan Gillis' silver in 1912, and the first gold medal for a Canadian in a throwing event since Étienne Desmarteau won the now-discontinued weight throw in 1904.
 With Rogers' subsequently claiming victory in the women's event, Canada swept the hammer throw at a second major championship.
 Shortly after his victory, Katzberg traveled to attend a training camp in Slovakia, but returned to Paris a few days later upon being named Canada's co-flagbearer at the closing ceremony, alongside triple gold medalist swimmer Summer McIntosh.
 At the end of the year, Katzberg received the Lionel Conacher Award as The Canadian Press' choice for the nation's top male athlete of 2024.

 Katzberg won his first five competitions of the 2025 athletic season, before finishing second to American Rudy Winkler at the 2025 Prefontaine Classic and then to Halász in consecutive international meets.
 At the 2025 World Athletics Championships in Tokyo, Katzberg successfully defended his title in the hammer throw event, taking the gold medal with a winning throw of 84.70 m.
 This set a new championship best, breaking the 18-year-old record set by Ivan Tsikhan in 2007, and was the longest throw in any competition in 20 years.
 With Rogers already victorious in the women's event, this was the third consecutive global championship double in the hammer for the two Canadians.

+In 2026, Katzberg set a games record on his first attempt at Scotstoun Stadium in the 2026 Commonwealth Games with a throw of 80.97 metres, moving one step up the podium after claiming Commonwealth silver in 2022.
+His throw was four metres further than silver medallist Iosif Kesidis of Cyprus who threw 76.97 metres and Rowan Hamilton of Chilliwack won bronze with a 75.36 metre throw.